Christos Christou (politician): Political career

-During his studies in Greece, he was a member of the far-right Popular Association - Golden Dawn political party, and is one of the founders of National Popular Front (founded in 2008).
+During his studies in Greece, he was a member of the far-right Golden Dawn political party, and is one of the founders of the National Popular Front.
 After the first congress of the party, he became its chairman.
 He was elected MP in the 2016 parliamentary elections for the first time in the Nicosia Constituency with ELAM for the 11th parliamentary term.
+Christou also had close ties to Golden Dawn's now imprisoned chief, Nikos Michaloliakos.

 As an MP, he is the representative of ELAM in the Parliament of the Republic of Cyprus, deputy chairman of the Parliamentary Committee on Health, member of the Parliamentary Committee on Foreign and European Affairs and the Parliamentary Committee on Institutions, Values and Administration, and member of the Parliamentary Delegation to the Conference of the European Affairs Committees of the Parliaments of the Member States of the European Union.

 In the 2018 presidential elections, he was a presidential candidate with 5.65% of the vote.

-He was re-elected in the 2021 parliamentary elections for the 12th parliamentary term.
+He was re-elected in 2021 for the 12th parliamentary term.